Jalalhejazi/powershell-profile/readme.md

 # setup environment, then subscription and secret and key management
-env-set azure-env            'Deveolpment | Test | Prod' env-set azure-subscription   'subscription for dev, test, prod' env-set azure-keyvault       'azure keyvault to manage secrets and keys'
+env-set azure-env            'Development | Test | Prod' env-set azure-subscription   'subscription for dev, test, prod' env-set azure-keyvault       'azure keyvault to manage secrets and keys'